 14. Folamour - Ya Just Need 2 Believe In Yaself - Raw Stream | Chineurs de House

-Deep and groovy, this one's got vocal samples that float in and out of focus, playing fiddle with the bass-line throughout.
+Deep and groovy, this one from Folamour has got vocal samples that float in and out of focus, playing fiddle with the bass-line throughout.
 It's a veritable sound-bath of good vibes, filling you with retrospective bliss.

 15. Ari Bald - That Lonely Night - Better Listen Records